-The consolidated financial statements comprise the separate financial statements of Magnum Mining and Exploration Ltd and its subsidiaries as at 31 December each year (the Group).
-Control is achieved where the company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The consolidated financial statements comprise the financial statements of Magnum Mining and Exploration Ltd and its subsidiaries as at 31 December each year (the Group).
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.

 In preparing the consolidated financial statements, all intercompany balances and transactions, income and expenses and profit and losses resulting from intra-group transactions have been eliminated in full.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group and cease to be consolidated from the date on which control is transferred out of the Group.
 Control exists where the company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing when the Group controls another entity.